Maximilianos/maxpanas.com/notes.md

 ## Performance

 - General
+  - switch to graphql + relay or lokka instead of REST
   - (subsetting) Make custom builds of the fonts with only the glyphs actually being used included for each font. (not really applicable to the body font)